wx13/jedi/README.md

 it does not use external libraries or gems.
 The editor can be extended or modified with external ruby scripts, and ruby commands can be run within the editor to perform complex editing tasks.
-Features include: undo/redo, multiple cursor modes, folding, split screen mode, "indentation facade", and more.
+Features include: undo/redo (two levels), multiple cursor modes, text folding, split screen mode, "indentation facade", copy/paste history, and more.
 See the doc/ directory for details

 Installing and running
 ----------------------

-There is no installation required; just run
+No installation is required; just run

     ruby editor.rb [options] [files]